An intelligent tutor for planning in large partially observable environments: An intelligent tutor for planning in partially observable environments

 \paragraph{Participants} We recruited 330 participants through Prolific (\url{www.prolific.co}), of which 37 were excluded through predefined exclusion criteria (for details, refer to the study's pre-registration: \url{https://aspredicted.org/RL3_YDD}).
 The average age was $28.2$ and of the 330 participants, 164 identified as female.
 All participants were over 18 years old, fluent in the English language, and gave informed consent to participate in the experiment.
 Participants were paid $3.80\pounds$ and a performance dependent bonus of up to $2\pounds$ (average bonus $0.91\pounds$).
 The median duration of the experiment was $40.48$ minutes, resulting in an overall average wage of $6.98\pounds$ per hour.

-\paragraph{Procedure} Participants were randomly assigned one of three conditions: the experimental condition (\textit{Choice Tutor}) where participants trained with a cognitive tutor teaching MGPO's strategy \footnote{The version of MGPO used in the experiment was not the most recent version of our method.
+\paragraph{Procedure} Participants were randomly assigned one of three conditions: the experimental condition (\textit{Choice Tutor}) where participants trained with an intelligent tutor teaching MGPO's strategy \footnote{The version of MGPO used in the experiment was not the most recent version of our method.
 Its VOC calculation differed from the current version in two ways.
 First, the sigma value for observations was calculated taking only the precision of observations into account: $\sigma_{\text{obs}} \gets \frac{1}{\sqrt{\tau_{\text{obs}}}}$ (cf. Line~\ref{alg:sigma_comp} of Algorithm~\ref{alg:voc}).
 Second, the returned VOC value was calculated without optimizing the cost weight parameter: $w_\lambda$ (cf. Line~\ref{alg:voc_comp} of Algorithm~\ref{alg:voc}).
-These discrepancies make the strategy taught by our cognitive tutor inferior to the strategy discovered by the current version of MGPO by an average difference in resource-rationality score of $5.61$ (evaluated over 500 instances of the 60 node environment, a precision of $0.005$, and a cost value of $0.05$).
-Therefore, if we had taught participants the more resource-rational strategy discovered by the newer version of MGPO, the benefit of the cognitive tutor would potentially have been even larger.
-This makes the results of the experiment a lower bound on the effectiveness of the cognitive tutor.}, a control condition without a cognitive tutor (\textit{No Tutor}), and a control condition with a \textit{Dummy Tutor}.
+These discrepancies make the strategy taught by our tutor inferior to the strategy discovered by the current version of MGPO by an average difference in resource-rationality score of $5.61$ (evaluated over 500 instances of the 60 node environment, a precision of $0.005$, and a cost value of $0.05$).
+Therefore, if we had taught participants the more resource-rational strategy discovered by the newer version of MGPO, the benefit of the intelligent tutor would potentially have been even larger.
+This makes the results of the experiment a lower bound on the effectiveness of the intelligent tutor.}, a control condition without a tutor (\textit{No Tutor}), and a control condition with a \textit{Dummy Tutor}.
 Participants first received instructions explaining the flight planning task; these instructions were identical across all conditions.
 Then, participants underwent 12 rounds of training.
 The training trials utilized the smaller environments described in Section~\ref{sec:shaping}, slowly building up to the full problem complexity: the first 3 training trials used the 8-node environment, trials 4 to 6 used the 16-node environment, trials 7-9 used the 30-node environment, and the final 3 training trials used the full 60-node environment.
 The type of training depended on the assigned condition: participants of the \textit{Choice Tutor} and \textit{Dummy Tutor} conditions received one demonstration and two feedback trial for each environment size, while participants in the \textit{No Tutor} condition practiced unassisted in three practice trials for each environment size.
 After completing the training section, participants of all conditions were evaluated in 10 unassisted test trials in the full 60-node environment.
+Each training and test trial was initialized with randomly sampled ground truth rewards.